boxuk/albot/README.md

       $ albot pulls recent months

-Finally, you can quickly show the last Pull Requests
+I you need more, you can quickly show the last Pull Requests

       $ albot pulls last